Paul Scott (novelist): Career

 In 1941, before his military posting, Scott had published a collection of three religious poems entitled I, Gerontius, as part of the Resurgam Series of pamphlets.
 He wrote for Country Life and The Times.
 His work was included in Poetry Quarterly and the poetry anthology Poems of this War (1942).
 In 1948 he published Pillars of Salt in a collection of Four Jewish Plays.

 After demobilisation in 1946, Scott was employed in the two small publishing houses, Falcon Press and Grey Walls Press, headed by the Conservative MP Peter Baker.

 In 1950 Scott joined Pearn, Pollinger & Higham as a literary agent (later to split into Pollinger Limited and David Higham Associates) and subsequently became a director.
 He was described as caring and dedicated in his work: "a prince among agents".
-Whilst there, authors he covered included Arthur C. Clarke, Morris West, M. M. Kaye, Elizabeth David, Mervyn Peake and Muriel Spark.
+Whilst there, authors he covered included Arthur C. Clarke, Morris West, M. M. Kaye, Elizabeth David, Mervyn Peake, John Fowles and Muriel Spark.
 One biographer notes that as an agent, Scott "sheltered nervous talents, supported frail ones, pruned back bogus growth, detected and cherished genuine achievement in the wildest and most undisciplined bolters."

 Scott's first novel, Johnny Sahib, met with 17 rejections from publishers.
 It was eventually released in 1952, coming to win the Eyre & Spottiswoode Literary Fellowship Prize.
 He continued to work as a literary agent to support his family, but managed to publish regularly.
 The Alien Sky (US title, Six Days in Marapore) appeared in 1953, and was followed by A Male Child (1956), The Mark of the Warrior (1958), and The Chinese Love Pavilion (1960).
 He also wrote radio plays for the BBC: Lines of Communication (1952), Sahibs and Memsahibs (1958) and The Mark of the Warrior (1960).

 In 1960 Scott walked away from his steady job as an agent and decided to become a full-time author.
-He played with various geographic settings in Bender (1963) and Corrida at San Feliu (1964) with uneasy results.
+He played with various geographic settings in The Bender (1963) and Corrida at San Feliu (1964) with uneasy results.
 Funded by his publishers, Heinemann, Scott flew to India in 1964, in a last ditch effort to found a career as a successful novelist and, thereby, solvency.
 He drew there material for his next five novels, all set in India during and immediately after World War II, in the period leading to independence and Partition.
 For him, the British Raj was his extended metaphor.
 He wrote "I don't think a writer chooses his metaphors.
 They choose him."

 Probably only an outsider could have commanded the long, lucid perspectives he brought to bear on the end of the British raj, exploring with passionate, concentrated attention a subject still generally treated as taboo, or fit only for historical romance and adventure stories...
 However Scott saw things other people would sooner not see, and he looked too close for comfort.
 His was a bleak, stern, prophetic vision and, like E. M. Forster's, it has come to seem steadily more accurate with time.